Skip to main content

 Modern yogurt ranges from plain live-culture tubs to sweetened snack cups, drinkable yogurt, frozen yogurt, labneh, skyr-style products, and thick strained varieties.
 The supermarket aisle can make yogurt look new, but most of its uses are ancient: preserving milk, adding acidity, and stretching nutrition.

 The current probiotic conversation has revived interest in live cultures, though traditional yogurt should not be reduced to a supplement.
 Its deeper history is culinary.
-Whether spooned with honey, whisked into cucumber and garlic, stirred into curry, or eaten with bread, yogurt remains one of humanity's most successful fermented foods.
+Whether spooned with honey, whisked into cucumber and garlic, stirred into curry, or eaten with bread, yogurt remains one of humanity's most successful fermented foods, parallel to sourdough as another everyday food built by repeated microbial care.

 Historical Timeline